aiven/devportal/docs/products/kafka/kafka-connect/getting-started.rst

 6. Select a service plan.
 This defines how many servers and what kind of memory, CPU, and disk resources are allocated to your service.

 7. Click **Create Service** under the summary on the right side of the console.
-This brings you back to the **Services** view.
-Your new service is listed with a status indicator to show that it is being created.

-While your service is being built, you can visit the **Service overview** page and see the status change from *REBUILDING* to *RUNNING*.
+You can see the service status in the **Service overview** page , wait till it changes from *REBUILDING* to *RUNNING* to be able to use its full functionality.

 Next steps
 ----------